OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-12.md

 ## Judges 12:8

-After him, Ibzan of Bethlehem judged Israel.
+Following Jephthah, Ibzan of Bethlehem took up the role of judging Israel.

 ## Judges 12:9